covscript/covscript/docs/SDK.md

 ## Resource Contracts

 These are the rules an embedder must follow.
-APIs backed by weak references fail with `runtime_error` after context destruction; raw non-owning SDK references must not outlive their owner.
+All internal back-references held by script objects are raw non-owning pointers that must not outlive their owner;
+using any escaped script object after its context is destroyed is undefined behavior.

 ### 1. Context lifetime (escaped objects)